Gather Here. Go Far.

 Award Process

 The Assistant Vice President for Student Affairs and/or designee(s) will be charged with the award review process.
-Applications will be reviewed by the Assistant VPSA and/or designated team member(s) whose job responsibilities align with assisting students in need.
+Applications will be reviewed by a committee composed of members representing Student Affairs, the Bursar's Office, Financial Aid, and the NSU Foundation.
 Awards will be determined based on the established criteria outlined in the application.
 Student Financial Services will verify the student has met with a representative to ensure all financial resources have been exhausted.
-Award amount will be determined based on the request, proof of need, and available funds.
+Award amount will be determined based on the request, proof of need, enrollment status, and available funds.
 Most awards will not exceed $500, unless extenuating circumstances warrant a higher amount.

 LIGHT THE WAY CRITERIA